SiddharthChaberia/real-estate-price-prediction/README.md

 ## UI Demo
 ![DEMO](https://github.com/SiddharthChaberia/real-estate-price-prediction/blob/sidd/image.png)

 Feel free to submit changes to improve this repo.
-Was learning about ML, diving deeper into Flask on how to clean a dataset, create a ML model and import it to the frontend API calls.
+This project helped me dive deeper into flask, learning on how to clean a dataset and make a ML model out of it, and then importing it to the frontend, using through API calls.

 **Connect with me on**:
 * [Linkedin](https://www.linkedin.com/in/siddharth-chaberia/)